 In terms of features, PlayStation Vue is a leader.
 The DVR feature works very well, while most competitors are just beginning to roll out DVR functionality.
 The 5 simultaneous streams is industry-leading, and device compatibility is excellent.

-In terms of price, Vue is a bit on the pricey side.
-Sling TV starts at $20 a month, DIRECTV NOW at $35, and fuboTV at $35.
+In terms of price, Vue is slightly on the pricey side, although others have been raising their rates recently.
+Sling TV starts at $25 a month, DIRECTV NOW at $40, Hulu Live at $40 (soon to be $45), and fuboTV at $40-$45.
 Vue recently raised their price to $40/month for the basic package.

 PlayStation Vue Review: Bottom Line